graphile/graphile-engine/README.md

 ### `sql.literal(val)`

-As sql.value, but in the case of very simple values may write them directly to the SQL statement.
+As `sql.value`, but in the case of very simple values may write them directly to the SQL statement.
 Should only be used with trusted data, e.g. for the key arguments to `json_build_object(key, val, key, val, ...)`

 ### `sql.join(arrayOfFragments, delimeter)`